yahoojapan/UICollectionViewSplitLayout/README.md

 ![oct-30-2018 19-53-04](https://user-images.githubusercontent.com/18320004/47713409-8da19600-dc7d-11e8-896d-d868de48589f.gif)

 # What's this?
 UICollectionViewSplitLayout is a subclass of UICollectionViewLayout.
-It can divide sections into two column.
+It can divide sections into two columns.

 Collection view has "Section" which organizes item collection.
 UICollectionViewFlowLayout places them from top to bottom.